khanhbtrn/8-Week-SQL-Challenge/Week 1: Danny's Diner.md

 ##### 6. Which item was purchased first by the customer after they became a member?
 **Logic:**
-<br> To identify the first item purchased by each customer after they became a member, we need to consider only the order dates that are later than the join date (`order_date` > `join_date`).
-Since a customer may have multiple orders after their join date, we can use the `ROW_NUMBER()` window function to rank these orders and select the first one
+ - To identify the first item purchased by each customer after they became a member, we need to consider only the order dates that are later than the join date (`order_date` > `join_date`).
+Since a customer may have multiple orders after their join date, we can use the `ROW_NUMBER()` window function to rank these orders and select the first one.
 ```sql
 WITH order_time AS(SELECT
     s.customer_id,